co-cart/co-cart/README.md

 Do you like the idea of creating a headless ecommerce with WooCommerce?
 Got questions or feedback?
 We'd love to hear from you.
 Come join our [community](https://cocart.xyz/community/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart)! ❤️

 CoCart Lite also welcomes contributions.
-There are many ways to support the project (and get free swag)!
+There are many ways to support the project!
 If you don't know where to start, this guide might help >> [How to contribute?](https://github.com/co-cart/co-cart/blob/master/.github/CONTRIBUTING.md)

 ---